Vršič Pass: Name

 The Slovene common noun vršič literally means 'little peak', a diminutive form of the word vrh 'peak'.
 The name originally referred to Mount Vršič (1738 m), located about 200 m east of the Vršič Pass.
 The name Vršič was not applied to the pass until 1911.
 The name of the peak was first attested in written sources as Werschez in 1763–87.
 Locally, the pass is known as Na močilu (first attested in 1763–87 as Muschizach or Mushizhach).
 The Italian name of the pass was Moistrocca.

 Geology

-In its upper section, the Vršič Pass mostly consists of middle Triassic anisian dolomite.
+In its upper section, the Vršič Pass mostly consists of Anisian dolomite.
 Underneath, there are grey limestones, sandstones, mica-rich sandstones, and brownish sandy marls in the lowest layer, covered by an extensive stack of Triassic rock from the Ladinian to the Carnian.
 In the western part of the Vršič Pass, there is evidence of a main dislocation.
 The relief has been significantly eroded.